codetyio/codety-scanner/README.md

 <br/>

 > [!TIP]
-> [Codety Console](http://www.codety.io) is a subscription-based product that helps you manage Codety Scanner's configurations and set up custom code standards according to your organization's needs.
+> **Codety Scanner** is free for personal and commercial use, [**Codety Console**](http://www.codety.io) is a subscription-based product that helps you manage Codety Scanner's configurations and set up custom code standards according to your organization's needs.